Efficient Video Transformers with Spatial-Temporal Token Selection: Spatial-Temporal Token Selection

-In the following, we begin with a brief view of the video transformers (Sec.~\ref{sec:review}).
-Then we describe our selection networks that adaptively choose a few important tokens, and introduce how to instantiate the networks in both temporal and spatial dimensions (Sec.~\ref{sec:dtsm}).
-Finally, we introduce the optimization of the model to facilitate end-to-end training (Sec.~\ref{sec:optimization}).
+In this section, we begin with a brief review of video transformers (Sec.~\ref{sec:review}).
+Then we describe our token selection module that adaptively chooses a few important tokens, and introduce an important technique, the perturbed maximum method, for end-to-end optimization of the model (Sec.~\ref{sec:dtsn}).
+Finally, we elaborate how to instantiate the token selection modules in both temporal and spatial dimensions (Sec.~\ref{sec:tsts}).
 The overall framework is illustrated in Figure~\ref{fig:network}.